merliot/hub/models/common/docs/install/rpi.md

 1. Click the download link to obtain the installer file for your device.

-2. (Optional) Verify the MD5 checksum matches the UF2 file MD5 checksum.
+2. (Optional) Verify the MD5 checksum matches the installer file MD5 checksum.

     ```
     $ md5sum installer